-If you’ve had it before, you will also know that the Milo flakes/granules (it’s not powder) sometimes don’t break up/dissolve that well and a portion of it floats to the top of the mug.
+If you’ve had it before, you will also know that the Milo flakes/granules (it’s not quite as fine as powder) sometimes don’t break up/dissolve that well and a portion of it floats to the top of the mug.

 Well, in the Velvetiser, Milo blends completely (no granule/flake residue) and it tastes really nice – very similar to the Hotel Chocolat salted caramel flavour – and is velvety smooth.
 I just added 4 heaped teaspoons of Milo.

 And, what with a tin of Milo being cheap as chips compared to the cost of the official sachets, it’s my top recommendation to try.
 Milo is also great as a cold milk drink, too, by the way, stirred in.